LeaKaftan/leakaftan/content/research/index.md

 ### Publications

-"Studying multi-level systems with cross-level data", together with Daniel Felipe Saldivia Gonzatti, Leonce Röth and André Kaiser, conditionally accepted for publication with the _British Journal of Political Science_
+"Studying multi-level systems with cross-level data", together with Daniel Felipe Saldivia Gonzatti, Leonce Röth and André Kaiser, forthcoming in the _British Journal of Political Science_

 "Optimized Dictionaries - A Semi-Automated Workflow of Concept Identification in Text-Data", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth, published with the _SSOAR_